 7.2.1.1 General principle for creating XSDs

-During initialization (clause 6.2.1) a Ontology based Interworking IPE creates XSD files for device types, service types and operation types, according to the class definitions (sub-classes of class:Device, class:Service, class:Operation) in the ontology.
+During initialization (clause 6.2.1) a Ontology-based Interworking IPE creates XSD files for device types, service types and operation types, according to the class definitions (sub-classes of class:Device, class:Service, class:Operation) in the ontology.
 Each XSD file contains the definition of a single specialization of a <flexContainer> resource type together with the type definitions that are used for customattributes of that specialization.
 All of these XSD files are stored as <contentInstance> child- resources of a <container> resource that acts as a XSD-storage and that is a child resource of the IPE's <AE>.

 The content of these XSD files is entirely based on the information contained in the oneM2M compliant ontology that describes the data model of the interworked technology and which is derived from the oneM2M Base Ontology.
-A Ontology based Interworking IPE can create these XSD files automatically.
+A Ontology-based Interworking IPE can create these XSD files automatically.

 In clauses 7.2.2, 7.2.3, 7.2.4 templates for specialization of <flexContainer> resources for Device, Service and Operation are given.
 These templates need to be filled in with parameters.
 The parameters and how they relate to classes, object properties and data properties of the ontology are given in the next clause 7.2.1.2.